It’s that time of year again!

 Treat each step of the unboxing process as a new opportunity to impress, surprise or delight the recipient.

 Heading into this holiday season, let your clients or customers unwrap a wonderful experience (and some cleverly placed marketing materials) along with their most recent purchase.

 Timing will be important for this tactic, as you want to make sure your intended audience receives this package early enough for them to act on any marketing call to action you include in the packaging.

-And, if you want to reach out to new leads as well as existing clients and customers, consider sending a small free gift instead of relying on the packaging for an item they’ve already purchased.
+And, if you want to reach out to new leads as well as existing clients and customers, consider sending a small gift instead of relying on the packaging for an item they’ve already purchased.
 This will also trigger the psychological principle of reciprocity, encouraging the recipients to make a purchase.

 And, for goodness’ sake, make sure to offer free shipping.
 In this day and age, consumers expect it.
 Failure to meet that expectation could sour their experience and undermine your efforts.

 We just emailed the resources to you.

 Every year millions of people travel home for the holidays to be with their families.
 The holiday season is positively steeped in images and stories emphasizing the importance of our families and loved ones.

 And during this time, people’s sense of loyalty and desire to connect is heightened.
 This makes it an ideal time to reconnect with past and current customers.

 Research shows that it is 5-25 times less expensive to maintain relationships with current customers than acquire new ones.
 So, it is definitely worth the effort to strengthen your connection with current and past customers during the holidays.